travelingcircusofurbanism/website/static/posts/portland/immigrantstory/content.md

 ### Creating the counter-narratives

-**Mr. Sankar:** I am not a storyteller but I decided to start producing a **counter-narrative** against the dominant political rhetoric - that is all about the immigrant murderers, the rapists from shithole countries.
+**Mr. Sankar:** I am not a storyteller but I decided to start producing a **counter-narrative** against the dominant political rhetoric - that is all about portraying the immigrant as murderers, the rapists from shithole countries.

 When you really look at the history of this country, everybody here is a migrant - they came from somewhere else.
 Some of us came recently, some of us came years ago, some of us came in Mayflower, some of us came 10 thousand years ago.
 The fact remains that the country is built on the people who come here from the outside, and it is rightfully called a nation of migration.

 ***I agree***

 So how do we create change?
 I thought the way to do this is making the human connection by telling the real stories of immigrants.
-We also do some gallery exhibition with their pictures along with their stories.
+We also do some gallery exhibition with their pictures along with their stories and create conversations.

-I started writing stories and sharing these stories.
-My wife is an editor, so for the first few months we did all the publishing works by ourselves.
-After the few trials, I was really fortunate that so many journalists joined us.
+When I first started writing stories and sharing these stories, my wife was the editor, so for the first few months we did all the publishing works by ourselves.
+After the few trials, I was really fortunate that so many high-quality journalists joined us.

 All the talented journalists form a local newspaper, or other big media like the Los Angeles Times and Washington post have been working for us on a voluntary basis.
 We have about 20 volunteers and they were talented writers, photographers, web designers, visual designers, and artists.